Hyperion (poem): Poem

-The poem opens with Saturn bemoaning the loss of his power, which is being overtaken by Jupiter.
+The poem opens with Saturn deploring the loss of his power, which is being overtaken by Jupiter.
 Thea leads him to a place where the other Titans sit, similarly miserable, and they discuss whether they should fight back against their conquest by the new gods (the Olympians).
 Oceanus declares that he is willing to surrender his power to Neptune (the new god of the sea) because Neptune is more beautiful (this is worth bearing in mind in relation to the Romantic idea that beauty is paramount).
 Clymene describes first hearing the music of Apollo, which she found beautiful to the point of pain (another Romantic idea).
 Finally, Enceladus makes a speech encouraging the Titans to fight.

 Meanwhile, Hyperion's palace is described, and we first see Hyperion himself, the only Titan who is still powerful.
 He is addressed by Uranus (old god of the sky, father of Saturn), who encourages him to go to where Saturn and the other Titans are.
 We leave the Titans with the arrival of Hyperion, and the scene changes to Apollo (the new sun god, also god of music, civilisation and culture) weeping on the beach.
 Here Mnemosyne (goddess of memory) encounters him and he explains to her the cause of his tears: he is aware of his divine potential, but as yet unable to fulfill it.
 By looking into Mnemosyne's eyes he receives knowledge which transforms him fully into a god.

 The poem as usually printed breaks off at this point, in mid-line, with the word "celestial".
 Keats's friend Richard Woodhouse, transcribing this poem, completed this line as "Celestial Glory dawn'd: he was a god!"

 Style

 The language of Hyperion is very similar to Milton's, in metre and style.
-However, his characters are quite different.
+However, Keats's characters are quite different.
 Although Apollo falls into the image of the "Son" from Paradise Lost and of "Jesus" from Paradise Regained, he does not directly confront Hyperion as Satan is confronted.
 Also, the roles are reversed, and Apollo is deemed as the "challenger" to the throne, who wins it by being more "true" and thus, more "beautiful."